|Can I purchase a ticket or gift card and give it to someone else?|

 Can we bring cameras?

-By all means bring a camera.
+By all means bring a camera (or you phone).
 Panoramic one-use cameras are perfect.
 If you have a fancy camera, wide angle lenses work better than telephoto.
 Newer, smaller video-cameras fit better than older, bigger ones.
-Don't forget film, video tape, and charged batteries!
+Don't forget film, video tape, hard drives and charged batteries!
 And hang on to it tight so you don't drop it!

 Can I tip the pilot?